redbrain/magmalyrics/README.md

 // install: npm i magmalyrics
 const magmalyrics = require('magmalyrics');
 const lyricsclient = new magmalyrics();
-lyrics = await lyricsclient.getLyrics('heat waves');
+lyrics = await lyricsclient.getLyrics('werewolves in london');
-console.log(lyrics.content); // "Sometimes all I think about is you..."
+console.log(lyrics.content); // "I saw a werewolf with a Chinese menu in his hand..."
 ```
 ## Docs
 - `new magmalyrics(options)` - construct a client for getting lyrics